elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 ## Search and discoverability

-**Search and discoverability** are crucial for finding and accessing relevant information, resources, and data related to a specific topic or area of interest, particularly in the context of infectious diseases.
+**Search and discoverability** are crucial for finding and accessing relevant information, resources, and data related to a specific topic or area of interest.
 Infectious diseases can evolve rapidly and have significant impacts on public health, making it necessary to monitor and respond to outbreaks effectively.
 This requires access to up-to-date information on disease prevalence, transmission patterns, and clinical outcomes, which can come from various sources, such as clinical data, biomolecular data, public health reports, and social media.

 **Standardised terminology and data formats** are also essential for effective search and discoverability in infectious disease surveillance.
 The use of common disease codes and data structures can facilitate the integration and analysis of data from multiple sources, making it easier to identify trends and patterns.
 This can improve the ability to identify emerging disease threats and develop effective disease control measures.
 See [Data harmonisation](#data-harmonisation) section.